Italian Greyhound

 Caring Guide

-Italian Greyhounds are generally healthy dogs with a lifespan of 13-15 years, which is excellent for any breed.
-However, like all purebreds, they're prone to certain health conditions that Australian owners should be aware of.
+Italian Greyhounds are generally healthy dogs with a lifespan of 13-15 years.
+However, like all purebreds, they can be prone to certain health conditions that Australian owners should be aware of.
+Reputable ANKC-registered breeders will screen for these issues, so always ask for health clearances.

-Legg-Calvé-Perthes disease affects the hip joint and typically appears in young dogs between 5-8 months old.
-You'll notice lameness in the hind legs, and while treatment varies from medication to surgery, most dogs recover well with proper veterinary care.
+Legg-Calvé-Perthes disease affects the hip joint, typically appearing in young dogs between 5-8 months old.
+It causes lameness in a hind leg, but with proper veterinary care, most dogs recover well after treatment.

 Feeding an Italian Greyhound properly is crucial for maintaining their health and elegant physique.
 These little athletes need high-quality nutrition but are prone to weight gain if overfed - and extra weight puts unnecessary stress on their delicate bone structure.